You are here

 - SSP 1001 Reading to Remember (1 credit, 5 week session, A/F, Fall, Spring) Do you ever read an article or chapter and then forget what you just read?
 Do you sometimes feel overwhelmed with the amount and complexity of reading required in college?
 Reading to Remember will help you learn and apply the use of active reading strategies to enhance understanding and improve recall of information from various texts.
 The course emphasizes metacognition in the reading process, including previewing, questioning, annotating, discussing, and responding to texts.

-- SSP 1002 Managing Time and Stress (1 credit, 5 week session, A/F, Fall, Spring) This course introduces various time and stress management tools and techniques, including planning, prioritizing, minimizing procrastination, avoiding switch-tasking, and practicing mindfulness.
+- SSP 1002 Managing Time and Stress (1 credit, 5 week session, A/F, Fall, Spring) This course introduces you to various time and stress management tools and techniques, including planning, prioritizing, minimizing procrastination, avoiding switch-tasking, and practicing mindfulness.

-- SSP 1004 Studying, Note Taking, and Test Taking (1 credit, 5 week session, A/F, Fall, Spring) Students will learn more effective ways to understand, analyze, and apply information.
+- SSP 1004 Studying, Note Taking, and Test Taking (1 credit, 5 week session, A/F, Fall, Spring) You will learn more effective ways to understand, analyze, and apply information.
 Topics of focus include various note-taking systems, research-based study techniques, and test-taking strategies.

 - SSP 1050 Independent Study (1 credit, Student Option, Fall, Spring) This independent study provides students who are feeling challenged by the academic demands of college with an opportunity to consult with SSP faculty and to develop an individualized approach to learning in response to those challenges.
 Students are given the tools necessary to take ownership of their learning experience, so that they might persevere and persist in their studies at UMD.